Christianity or Europe (Novalis)

 "Christianity or Europe" ("Die Christenheit oder Europa", also known simply as "Europa") is a pamphlet written by the German writer Novalis between October and November 1799.
 Novalis wrote the pamphlet to present to his Romantic contemporaries in Jena.
+The pamphlet presents a philosophy of history and religion, and culminates in a vision of a new epoch.

 The pamphlet discusses the future of the European continent, which seemed unstable given the recent rise of Napoleon and the death of Pope Pius VI in 1799.
+He attempts to identify the roots of a perceived "withering of the sacral sense" in Europe, and investigates possibilities for its renewal.
 Novalis reminisces on the perceived glory of pre-Reformation Europe and advocates a greater political union between European states based on religion to bring Europe back to its former glory.

 Summary

-In 1799, Europe was in a precarious situation, as war with France seemed likely, and the Catholic Church was without a leader.
+In 1799, Europe was in a precarious situation.
+War between Germany and France seemed likely, and the Catholic Church was without a leader.
 Novalis believed that these conditions created an opportunity for a new, better era to begin.
-He saw the potential for Europe's regeneration through a renewal of the Catholic church and a greater unity between European states.
+He saw the potential for Europe's regeneration through a renewal of the Catholic Church, which he hoped would allow Europe to be transformed into a universal spiritual community held together by a faith that transcended war and nationalism.

+The central idea of the pamphlet is that in a place where religion has experienced a decline, ideologies fill the space once occupied by God.
+Novalis sensed a decline in the Catholic Church in Europe, and political ideologies, nationalism, and blind faith in science rushed in to fill the spiritual void.
+For Novalis, this replacement of God for ideology signified a loss, and was potentially even dangerous.
+A childlike sense of wonder present in the Middle Ages became replaced by a restless and mechanical modern world, causing Europe to become spiritually impoverished and disenchanted.